magfest/sideboard/docs/source/index.rst

         ``UTCDateTime`` uses `pytz <http://pytz.sourceforge.net/>`_ in its implementation, so if your plugin does not have ``pytz`` installed, this class will not be defined, and trying to import it will raise an ``ImportError``.

-REST
+CRUD
 ^^^^

-.. class:: RestException
+.. class:: CrudException

     All exceptions thrown by any rest method are wrapped and re-raised as instances of this class.

-.. function:: restable
+.. function:: crudable

-.. function:: rest_validation
+.. function:: crud_validation

 .. function:: text_length_validation